mamamu/oil-close/README.md

 - best way to display results (results are the combined set of api and db info)probably looking at toggle for you going, put headcount in separate component ✔️

-- work on display issues on smallest screen-bootstrap fix for this?
+- work on display issues on smallest screen-bootstrap fix for this?✔️

 - cleanup and refactor